jgdevroman/ast-clone-detector/README.md

    npm install
 ```

-3. Run the visualizer by running `npm start` in the `frontend` folder
+3. Run the visualizer by running `npm run dev` in the `frontend` folder

 ```bash
    npm start